-Interior Window Casing / Exterior Window Casing – Casing is a type of moulding used as trim for the perimeter of windows and doors.
-Just as their names state, interior window casing is installed on the interior walls of a house to frame the window on the inside for aesthetic purposes, and exterior window casing is the trim or molding that frames the window on the exterior of the house.
+Interior window casing / Exterior window casing – Casing is a type of moulding used as trim for the perimeter of windows and doors.
+Just as their names state, interior window casing is installed on the interior walls of a house to frame the window on the inside for aesthetic purposes, and exterior window casing is the trim or moulding that frames the window on the exterior of the house.

 Jamb – Jambs are the main vertical components that form the sides of a window.
 A head or head jamb is the vertical component that sits at the very top of the window frame.
 The window sash seats against it.

-Jamb Liner – A jamb liner is a strip which goes on the sides of a window frame that provides a snug fit for the window sash.
+Jamb liner – A jamb liner is a strip that goes on the sides of a window frame that provides a snug fit for the window sash.

 Leaf – A part of a side-hinged door system, glazed or unglazed, surrounded by a frame.
-Leaves can be fixed in place (inoperable) or movable (operable).
+Leaves can be fixed in place (inoperable) or moveable (operable).

 Louvres – each of a set of angled slats fixed or hung at regular intervals in a door, shutter, or screen to allow air or light to pass through.

 Mullion – A vertical bar between the panes of glass in a window.

 Muntins for windows – Muntins are the actual bars that create a grid pattern in windows.
 They are permanently stuck to the interior and exterior of the window.

 Office partition – Dividers made out of glass panels and aluminium frames used to divide modern open-plan office spaces.